professorkalim/stats22-23/Making_a_Plot.md

 axis(1, at = -3:6, labels = c('Appx -Pi','-2','-1','0','1','2','3','4','5','Appx 2pi'), las=2)
 ```

-# Challenge
+# Challenge: Saving without clicks
 Plot the weather forecast in Antarctica for the next 10 days using what you've learned above.
 So that you don't replace your work from above, give the X and Y vectors names other than X and Y.

-# Saving challenge 1 without mouse clicks

 You can set your default directory in Preferences.
-Once you've done that, you can use type the lines below before and after your code to save the file and name it what you like.
+Once you've done that, you can type the lines below before and after your code to save the file and name it what you like.

 Before producing the plot from Challenge 1, enter the following into the console.